lin755/linux-kernel-uadk/Documentation/misc-devices/uacce.rst

 	UACCE_QFRT_DUS = 1,
 };

 All regions are optional and differ from device type to type.
-The communication protocol is wrapped by the user driver.
+Each region can be mmapped only once, otherwise -EEXIST returns.

 The device mmio region is mapped to the hardware mmio space.
 It is generally used for doorbell or other notification to the hardware.
 It is not fast enough